-With open concept kitchen designs becoming more and more of the norm, oftentimes less focus is given to the dining room.
+With open-concept kitchen designs becoming more and more of the norm, oftentimes less focus is given to the dining room.
 But a dining room can still be the ideal place for larger gatherings, special events, or even a traditional family meal.
 If you’re looking to make a statement in the details of your dining room, custom millwork can be a great way to do it!
-JBDB’s designers, Emily Thull and Samantha Schmitt, share three ways you can use trim to add character to your dining room.
+JBDB’s designers share three ways you can use trim to add character to your dining room.

 Wainscoting and Wallpaper

 Give your walls a wow factor with a classic combination of wainscoting and wallpaper!
 “Wallpaper can add a cool texture or pattern to your dining room,” said Emily.
 “If you don’t want to commit to wallpapering the whole space, using it in combination with wainscoting can still make an impact.”